Escobita/selenium/selenium-core/selenium-website/src/main/rst/10_contributing.rst

 We encourage code patches and other contributions - get involved by posting to the `Selenium Developers`_ section of the forums.

+.. note:: Useful information for people willing to code for Selenium-RC can be found in the `Developer's Guide`_ at OpenQA's wiki.

 Shaping the vision for Selenium
 -------------------------------
 How could we make Selenium better?
 What would increase its value to end users